- See & Do

-Castle Street, Canterbury, CT1 2PR, (4 miles, 6kms), Tel: 01227 862162, Email
+Castle Street, Canterbury, CT1 2PR, Tel: 01227 862162, Email

-The ruins of a Norman castle keep and castle walls and one of the three original royal castles in Kent.
+The ruins of the Canterbury Norman Castle keep and castle walls and one of the three original royal castles in Kent.
 There are interpretation panels, a tactile model of the castle (circa 1200AD) and elevated viewing areas.